scalacenter/advisoryboard/attendees.md

 Meeting are typically by videoconference, but sometimes physical when a convenient opportunity arises for a majority of attendees, for example at a Scala conference.
-We should aim to meet in-person at least once a year.
+We aim to meet in-person at least once a year.

 ## Officers

  - Chairperson: Stu Hood
  - Secretary: Seth Tisue
+ - Executive Director: Darja Jovanovic
- - Executive Director: Sébastien Doeraene
+ - Technical Director: Sébastien Doeraene
  - Technical Advisor: Martin Odersky

 ## Sponsors